IcaroCaetano/poc-designe-patterns/README.md

 ### 📚 References

-Design Patterns: Elements of Reusable Object-Oriented Software (GoF)
+- Design Patterns: Elements of Reusable Object-Oriented Software (GoF)

-Spring Framework Documentation
+- Spring Framework Documentation

-Clean Code – Robert C. Martin
+- Clean Code – Robert C. Martin

-Refactoring Guru – Design Patterns
+- Refactoring Guru – Design Patterns

+## ✅ Final Notes

+This project is intended as:

+- A learning resource

+- A technical interview showcase

+- A reference for applying patterns with Spring

+Each pattern is implemented in isolation and documented to highlight:

+- Intent

+- Structure

+- Real-world applicability